the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 Your "Save the Date" should include an overview of honorarium or reimbursement support, the date, and the approximate location of the event such as Zoom, or the name of the city where the event will take place.
 It should also reference how long the event is likely to be, for example, if it's a multi-day event or a few hours.

-This can be helpful to support attendees with caring responsibilities, who may need to hire and arrange alternative care support in order to attend your event, or could be placed at a significant financial disadvantage if they travel and attend.
+This can be helpful for attendees with caring responsibilities, who may need to hire and arrange alternative care support in order to attend your event, or could be placed at a significant financial disadvantage if they travel and attend.
-By providing guidance along with a "Save the Date", your attendees would have appropriate time be able to make arrangements, and also be able to make an informed choice about if they are able to attend.
+By providing guidance along with a "Save the Date", your attendees would have appropriate time to be able to make arrangements, and also be able to make an informed choice about if they are able to attend.

 Consider sending out different forms of a "Save the Date" to support how different people use and interact with online calendars.
 For example, depending on your attendees you may need to:
 * send out an online calendar placeholder,
 * send an email invitation written in plain text with formatted headings,
-* attach a PDF flyer with "Save the Date" information to any emails,
+* attach an accessible PDF flyer with "Save the Date" information to any emails,
-* and promote the "Save the Date" information through your usual communication channels such as Slack, LinkedIn or organization's website and social media.
+* and promote the "Save the Date" information through your usual communication channels such as Slack, LinkedIn or organization's , newsletterwebsite and social media.

 This can ensure that people who use different communication channels are able to receive the information in a medium that is accessible to them and through the channel they are most comfortably using.